phensd/Auto-Picture-Puzzle/README.md

 #This command in particular requires the command prompt to be elevated to admin.
 make install
 ```
-Make sure wherever Raylib installed to [is set in your path environment variable.]((https://www.mathworks.com/matlabcentral/answers/94933-how-do-i-edit-my-system-path-in-windows))
+Make sure wherever Raylib installed to [is set in your PATH environment variable.](https://www.mathworks.com/matlabcentral/answers/94933-how-do-i-edit-my-system-path-in-windows) *It should be in C:\Program Files (x86)\Raylib\\*

-### Compile Auto Picture Puzzle:
+### Compile Auto Picture Puzzle

 [Download this repo, and extract it somewhere easy-to-access.](https://github.com/phensd/Auto-Picture-Puzzle/archive/refs/heads/master.zip)

 Now, run the following commands:
 ```
-cd <the path to the extracted Auto Puzzle Picture repo>
+cd <the path to the extracted Auto Puzzle Picture source>
 mkdir build
 cd build